archity/covid-twitter-trends/report.md

 ## 1. Data scrapping

 ### 1.1 snscrape
-snscrape is a command line utility which allows scrapping of tweets from twitter and return a list of URLs corresponding to the specfic tweets.
+snscrape is a command line utility which allows scrapping of tweets from twitter and return a list of URLs corresponding to the specific tweets.
 The library does not have a proper Python based library and hence this part was done using CLI only.

 A shell script (`0-twitter-links-script`) was made in order to facilitate the use of snscrape.